kubesphere/website/content/en/docs/workspace-administration/upload-helm-based-application.md

     ![version-page](/images/docs/workspace-administration/upload-helm-based-application/version-page.jpg)

-7. For more information about how to release your app to the App Store, refer to [Application Lifecycle Management](../../application-store/app-lifecycle-management/#step-2-upload-and-submit-application) once you have fully tested it.
+7. For more information about how to release your app to the App Store, refer to [Application Lifecycle Management](../../application-store/app-lifecycle-management/#step-2-upload-and-submit-application).